KingFelix/Emerald/_posts/2019-10-02-takeaway-evans-developer-marketing-conf.md

 description: "I recently had the honor of speaking and attending the Evans Data Developer Marketing Summit, here are some takeaways"
 ---

 Last week I had the opportunity to attend and speak at the Evans Data Developer Marketing Summit in San Jose, CA. It was a very insightful experience where I was able to collaborate with and learn from the individuals leading and growing developer marketing activities at Microsoft, IBM, Square, DocuSign, Bluetooth, TomTom, GM, and many more.
-Here are some of the data developer marketing data points that I found really interesting.
+Here are some of the data developer marketing data points that I found interesting.

 <em>P.S.
 I had several requests to turn my talk into a blog post.
 It should be ready later this week, so keep an eye out.</em>